amida-tech/blue-button-record/README.md

 ### savePartialSection(secName, ptKey, inputSection, sourceId, callback)

-Saves partial entries for the patient.
+Saves section entries in Partial Health Record together with the id of the matching existing entry in Master Health Record and match details.

 __Arguments__
 * `secName` - Section name.